-You can also watch all the action unfold on a big screen at one of The Boat Race in the Park events, or even live on the BBC.
+You can also watch all the action unfold on a big screen at one of The Boat Race Fan Parks, or even live on the BBC.

 About The Boat Races

 The Oxford University Boat Club and Cambridge University Boat Club first raced each other in 1829, and the first women’s race took place in 1927.
 The races require the student rowers from both universities to train as elite athletes while studying intensive academic courses.

 In 2018, Cambridge won The 164th Men’s Boat Race by three lengths, in a quick time of 17 minutes and 51 seconds, taking the overall event record to 83–80 in Cambridge's favour.
-Cambridge stopped Oxford winning for the fifth year running in The Women’s Boat Race, with an overall margin of 11 lengths, bringing their total to 42 against their Oxford rivals’ 30 total wins.
+Cambridge beat Oxford for the second year running in The Women’s Boat Race, with an overall margin of seven lengths, bringing their total to 43 against their Oxford rivals’ 30 total wins.